Beyond the Tropopause and Down the Well

 In plain English: The BGR acts as an electrical safety net built right into the foundation of the chip.
 It creates an ultra-easy path for stray electricity to exit the circuit harmlessly.
 Because it locks the foundation's voltage at zero, it physically starves those accidental "phantom switches" of the forward bias they need to turn on.

-Chart 2: Electron Microscope Cross-Section of HARDSIL® BGR This cross-section of a VORAGO Technologies microcontroller shows the HARDSIL® Buried Guard Ring implant.
+Above Chart 2: Electron Microscope Cross-Section of HARDSIL® BGR.
+This cross-section of a VORAGO Technologies microcontroller shows the HARDSIL® Buried Guard Ring implant.
 The highly conductive layer visible beneath the CMOS structures prevents the parasitic structures from turning on by reducing substrate resistance, acting as the mechanism that eliminates latch-up.

 Extra Lightweight Armor to Fortify Your Mission